thecodingmachine/graphqlite/README.md

 ## Basic example

-First, declare a query in your controller:
+First, declare a mutation in your controller:

 ```php
 class ProductController